jamie0725/DLNLP-Project/README.md

 * The three models are compared in terms of the overall classification accuracy, and the precision, recall and F1-score values for each category.

-**!!TODO!!Adding Unsupervised Component for Better Interpretability**
+**Rationale Extraction**

 * A layer of binary latent variables is added to our neural models that select what parts of the input expose features for classification.
+This is used for better interpretability of our models.

 ### Dataset